makinacorpus/vms/README.rst

 Docker VMs
 ==========
-Contruct base environments to work with docker.
+- Contruct base environments to work with docker.
+- Whereas the single process, we want to use the system providen by the underlying distribution to manage a bunch of things.

 Goal is to have in working state: